I Will Drink Your Wine, Part 1

-I think I can safely say that, if they had refrigerators back in this time, that there would be a post-it note on every fridge that said "if my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then I will hear from heaven, and I will forgive their sin and will heal their land."
-This scripture, and others like it, would have been posted repeatedly on Facebook (if they had Facebook).
-People would have been begging God for a revival of the Jewish nation, of what they considered to be God's Kingdom.
+I think I can safely say that the Jewish people would have been claiming every promise of God, and God had given them many promises.
+People would have been begging God for a restoration of the Jewish nation, of what they considered to be God's Kingdom.
 And yet in all of this the entire nation had no idea what God was about to do.
 He was going to keep all of his promises, but with a very different wine.
 One that has a terrible taste.

 Let me give an example.